maddisondesigns/Simple-Catalog-for-WooCommerce/readme.txt

 == Changelog ==

+= 1.4 =
+- Updated hook calls so that variation dropdowns still display on Variable products
+- Added ability for Price Text Replacement text to link to a page

+= 1.3 =
+- Added WC Tested tags to plugin header for compatibility check

 = 1.2 =
 - Updated version number as the .org directory doesn't currently update the Last Updated date by simply updating the Tested up to value